 The developmental model states that immaturity is the underlying cause of addiction.
 Humans continue to develop throughout life.
 However, their most important segment of development happens during childhood and adolescence.
 As they move through these stages, they develop the skills they need to:

-Consider their actions in terms of their relationships with others and the impact on society
+- Consider their actions in terms of their relationships with others and their impact on society

 For some people, a lack of development results in a failure to mature and rise above the level of pursuing selfish desires.
 They focus on achieving immediate pleasure, which is the payoff that results from addictive behavior.
 Another concern with this type of person is that they often fail to consider the consequences of their choices on themselves or the people around them.